Kyle Scott: Newcastle United

 On July 29, 2019, Newcastle United announced the signing of Kyle Scott on a two-year deal.

 On June 1, 2021, Newcastle announced that Scott would be released at the end of his contract that summer.

 FC Cincinnati

 On August 31, 2021, Scott joined Major League Soccer club FC Cincinnati on a deal lasting until the end of the 2022 season.
 On February 2, 2022, Scott and Cincinnati mutually agreed to terminate his contract with the club.

 Orange County SC

 On August 4, 2022, Scott signed with USL Championship side Orange County SC for the remainder of the season.

 Crawley Town

 On July 17, 2025, Scott returned to England, signing a three-year contract with EFL League Two club Crawley Town.

+Las Vegas Lights

+On 8 January 2026, Scott returned to the United States, joining USL Championship club Las Vegas Lights for an undisclosed fee on a three-year deal.

 International career

 Scott has represented England at the under-16 level, Republic of Ireland at under-17 level, and United States at both under-18 and under-20 levels.
 He is also eligible for Italy.